CZ-NIC/fred-docs/EPPReference/ProtocolBasics/Commands.rst

 Transaction identifiers should be logged, retained and protected.

-.. todo:: disable notification prefix
+.. todo:: describe the disable-notification prefix
+   :class: todo-backlog

 .. _struct-command: